Our rating(3.8/5)

-Paymentsense is an independent sales organisation (ISO) offering card machine rental, online payment solutions and card processing contracts.
+Paymentsense offers traditional card machines, online payment solutions and card processing contracts.
 The packages suit small-to-medium businesses that need a flexible solution.

-• Highs: Quick to get started.
+• Pros: Quick to get started.
 Next-day payouts.
-Good card machines.
 Competitive fees.
 24/7 customer support.
 Reporting app.

-• Choose if: You want a card machine with decent card rates on a short contract.
+• Choose if: You want a push-button card machine with decent card rates on a short contract.

-New merchants are offered monthly rolling contracts as standard.
-Costs are tailored to your card turnover, transaction size and type of business.
+Either way, new merchants are offered monthly rolling contracts as standard.
+Costs are tailored around card turnover, average transaction size and type of business.

 If the application goes well, you can start receiving online payments within 24 hours already, or by card machine within three working days.

-Mobile Transaction reviews card terminals – including those from Paymentsense – within six rating categories: product, pricing, transparency and sign-up, value-added features, reviews and support, and contract.
+Mobile Transaction reviews card terminals within six rating categories: product, pricing, transparency and sign-up, value-added features, reviews and support, and contract.

-Each criteria gets a score ranging between 1 and 5, resulting in one overall star rating reflecting Paymentsense’s value for a small business.
+Each criterion gets a score between 1-5, resulting in one overall star rating reflecting Paymentsense’s value for a small business.

 A card machine’s primary function is to take card payments in person, so the device quality and experience of payment acceptance have a higher weighting – this falls under the product criteria.